 “Girls just don’t like me.”

 I’m not buying it anymore.
 Sure, women may pass initial judgments on one another for whatever reason (all fear-based).
-I’ve definitely been judged by other women before they’ve gotten to know me.
-However, within five minutes of speaking with someone, those preconceived judgments melt away along with any initial criticism they originally had.
+However, in most cases within five minutes of speaking with someone, those preconceived judgments melt away, along with any initial criticism they originally had.
+So, why do we still feel the need to judge?

 We are so disconnected and taught at an early age to rival one another, but the truth is that women want to connect with each other, and it’s not hard to do.
-Female misogyny is not evolutionarily driven, it’s cultural.
+Female misogyny in the way most of us know it is not evolutionarily driven; it’s cultural.
 It’s simply society teaching us to fight.
 We are social by nature and strongest when we are encouraging to others in our community.
-I do not believe that any sex is supreme over another (I definitely don’t want to sound like a misandrist), but I wonder if these culturally generated female wars were created out of fear, because they know what we are capable of together.
+I do not believe that any sex is supreme over another (misandry can be equally problematic), but I wonder if these culturally generated female wars were created out of fear, because they know what we are capable of together.
 By pitting women against each other we are essentially distracting women when we would otherwise be in agreement on many issues.

 I get along with men and women.
 I still have more fear approaching a woman than a man.
 I am a prime example of the product of the West in many ways.
 It’s hard to shake a thought that is deep-rooted inside of you, but consider different times in history when women really banded together with such strength.